25D-NBOMe: Legal status

+Canada

+25D-NBOMe is a controlled substance in Canada under phenethylamine blanket-ban language.

 China

 As of October 2015 25D-NBOMe is a controlled substance in China.

 Finland

 Scheduled in the "government decree on prohibited psychoactive substances in consumer markets".

 Sweden

 Sveriges riksdag added 25D-NBOMe to schedule I ("substances, plant materials and fungi which normally do not have medical use") as narcotics in Sweden as of Aug 1, 2013, published by Medical Products Agency in their regulation LVFS 2013:15 listed as 25D-NBOMe 2-(2,5-dimetoxi-4-metylfenyl)-N-(2-metoxibensyl)etanamin.

 United States

-Unregulated at a federal and state level, though arguably may contravene the Federal Analog Act under certain circumstances given its structural and functional similarity to controlled substance 2C-D.
+25D-NBOMe is not an explicitly controlled substance in the United States.
+However, it could be considered a controlled substance under the Federal Analogue Act if intended for human consumption.